 Agnosia is inability to identify an object using one or more of the senses.
 Diagnosis is clinical, often including neuropsychologic testing, with brain imaging (eg, CT, MRI) to identify the cause.
 Prognosis depends on the nature and extent of damage and patient age.
 There is no specific treatment, but speech and occupational therapy may help patients compensate.

 Discrete brain lesions can cause different forms of agnosia, which may involve any sense.
-Typically, only one sense is affected.
-Examples are hearing (auditory agnosia—the inability to identify objects through sound such as a ringing telephone), taste (gustatory agnosia), smell (olfactory agnosia), touch (tactile agnosia), and sight (visual agnosia).
+Typically, only one sense is affected:

 Other forms of agnosia involve very specific and complex processes within one sense.

-Anosognosia often accompanies damage to the right, nondominant parietal lobe (which is usually due to an acute stroke or traumatic brain injury).
+Anosognosia is lack of awareness that a deficit exists or lack of insight into an existing deficit.
+It often accompanies damage to the right, nondominant parietal lobe (which is usually due to an acute stroke or traumatic brain injury).
 Patients with multiple impairments can be unaware of one impairment but fully aware of others.
 Patients with anosognosia may deny their motor deficit, insisting that nothing is wrong even when one side of their body is completely paralyzed.
 When shown the paralyzed body part, patients may deny that it is theirs.

 In an often related phenomenon, patients ignore the paralyzed or desensitized body parts (hemi-inattention) or the space around them (hemineglect).
 Hemineglect most often involves the left side of the body.

-Lesions in the parietal lobe can also cause somatosensory agnosia.
+Somatosensory agnosia can also result from lesions in the parietal lobe.
 Patients with somatosensory agnosia have difficulty identifying a familiar object (eg, key, safety pin) that is placed in the hand on the side of the body opposite the damage.
 However, when they look at the object, they immediately recognize and can identify it.

 Occipitotemporal lesions may cause